TL;DR

 StrongLifts 5x5 - Best for Beginners

-Focused AI coaching for the 5x5 program specifically.
+Focused coaching for the 5x5 program specifically.

 - Automated progression and deload protocols